 Northern Minnesota has an emerging solar market with high soft costs and few solar installations.
-The state has higher-than-average electricity rates, yet portions of Minnesota lag behind in growth of grid-tied solar PV capacity.
+The state has higher-than-average electricity rates, yet portions of Minnesota lag behind in the growth of grid-tied solar PV capacity.
 However, according to the National Renewable Energy Laboratory, the state has a potential rooftop capacity of 12,000 MW—enough to produce approximately 21% of the state’s electricity needs—and ground-mounted utility-scale solar PV could provide 150 times the state’s current demand.
 To date, solar development in Duluth has been hampered by a lack of process clarity in permitting, inspections, and interconnections, as well as high soft costs driven by the custom nature of projects, resulting in a lack of economy of scale.

-The Local Energy Matters project is a strategic, integrated, multi-sector approach to solar market development in Duluth to maximize impact and installations.
-Ecolibrium3 created the Solar Market Advancement Resource Team by gathering together stakeholders from government, business, finance, utilities, and universities.
+The Local Energy Matters project was a strategic, integrated, multi-sector approach to solar market development in Duluth to maximize impact and installations.
+Ecolibrium3 created the Solar Market Advancement Resource Team by gathering stakeholders from government, business, finance, utilities, and universities.
 Ecolibrium3, together with the City of Duluth, invited these stakeholders and local residents to a two-day community energy charrette, which included a public session to educate residents on state-based energy incentive deadlines.
-The charrette resulted in a new partnership with the University of Minnesota Duluth Engineering Department to pilot student-led efficiency analysis and solar design for businesses in low-income neighborhoods.
+The charrette resulted in a new partnership with the University of Minnesota Duluth (UMD) Engineering Department to pilot student-led efficiency analysis and solar design for businesses in low-income neighborhoods.
 Ecolibrium3 also worked with Minnesota Power and community stakeholders to advance conversations on community solar program development.

 Ecolibrium3 created a framework for developing demonstration projects in the residential rooftop, community solar, commercial, industrial, and institutional sectors by establishing a baseline analysis of solar in Duluth in the 10 years prior to the start of the project.
 The team used this historical data to combat local perceptions on cost and availability, assumed to be the primary barriers to solar PV adoption in Duluth.
 In 2015, Ecolibrium3 released two white papers establishing a baseline solar market analysis for Duluth and reporting on the solar market landscape—including installed solar capacity by sector, installed cost history, financing methods, and barriers in Duluth—in order to identify the best areas of focus to advance the Duluth market.

 Through the Lincoln Park Shines! program, Ecolibrium3 linked Duluth businesses with local university students to assess the potential for renewable energy projects at their places of business.
 Working with these businesses was a crucial step in identifying challenges and opportunities for commercial solar in Duluth.
 The program provided students with hands-on experience in the field and enabled the businesses to engage on the topic of energy at a high level.
+Additionally, Ecolibrium3 engaged with staff, faculty, and a group of UMD students to advance solar planning and projects on campus.
+Students researched and prioritized sites for future solar installations, resulting in a 40 kW installed solar array on campus housing that more than triples solar production at UMD.
+This push towards solar by the students has helped inspire further UMD investment in solar, including a 100 kW community solar garden subscription and a 50 kW array on top of the new Heikkila Chemistry and Advanced Materials Science Building.

 A report examining the local solar market including installer availability and quality, financing, development process, hardware, code/policy, solar mapping, and cost.